jeremykendall/resume/README.md

 ### Raven Internet Marketing Tools, Nashville, TN
 #### Developer - October 2012 to January 2013

-I worked on new tools for Raven’s suite of marketing tools, most significantly the Quality Analyzer scoring in the Research Central section.
+ * I worked on new tools for Raven’s suite of marketing tools, most significantly the Quality Analyzer scoring in the Research Central section
+ * Worked with svn, PHP, MySQL, and the CodeIgniter framework among other tools

 ### InterSec Research, LLC, Memphis, TN
 #### Chief Applications Developer - February 2012 to October 2012